Plot diagrams fit with euler() and venn() using grid::Grid() graphics.

 function sets up all the necessary plot parameters and computes

-the geometry of the diagram. plot.eulergram()
+the geometry of the diagram. plot.eulergram(), meanwhile,

 does the actual plotting of the diagram.
 Please see the Details section